-Over the next 12 to 18 months we expect to incur approximately up to \$5 - \$6 million in research and development expenses related to the development of our proprietary nuclear fuel designs.
+Over the next 12 to 15 months we expect to incur approximately up to 5-56 million in research and development expenses related to the development of our proprietary nuclear fuel designs.
 We expect to incur these expenses after we have entered into formal agreements with Russian nuclear entities that will grant us licensing and other rights to use such technologies or intellectual property developed by the Russian entities.
-Any such agreement would require formal review and approval by the Russian State Atomic Energy Corporation (RosAtom).
-We have spent approximately \$453,805 for research and development so far in 2009, and a cumulative amount from the date of our inception (January 8, 1992, date of inception of Thorium Power Inc.) to March 31, 2009 of \$6.7 million.
-We have established an office in Moscow and leased office space to support our research and development activities in Russia, as of May 1, 2008.
+Any such agreement may require formal review and approval by the Russian State Atomic Energy Corporation (RosAtom).
+We have spent \$1,012,917 for research and development so far in 2009, and a cumulative amount from the date of our inception (January 8, 1992, date of inception of Thorium Power Inc.) to June 30, 2009 of approximately \$7.3 million.
+We have established an office in Moscow and leased office space to support research and development activities in Russia, as of May 1, 2008, and have now hired several employees working on our research and development projects in Russia, starting in July 2009.

 Over the next several years, we expect that our research and development activities will increase and will be primarily focused on testing and demonstration of our fuel technology for VVER-1000 reactors.
 The main objective of this research and development phase is to prepare for full-scale demonstration of our nuclear fuel technology in an operating commercial VVER-1000 reactor in Russia.
-Key research and development activities will include: (1) Scaling up the fuel fabrication process to full length (10 feet) rods used in commercial VVER-1000 reactors, (2) Validating thermal hydraulic performance of full size (10 feet) seed and blanket fuel assembly, (3) Performing post-irradiation examination of fuel samples that have been irradiated in ampoules in the IR-8 research reactor and conducting loop irradiation testing, and (4) Obtaining final regulatory approvals for insertion of fuel in VVER-1000 commercial reactors.
-As this research and development program relates to commercial applications of our fuel technology, and retaining ownership or control over as much key intellectual property as we possibly can is critical to the long-term success of our licensing business model, our plan is to fully fund these research and development activities ourselves.
+Key research and development activities will include: (1) Scaling up the fuel fabrication process to full length (10 feet) rods used in commercial VVER-1000 reactors, (2) Validating thermal hydraulic performance of full size (10 feet) seed and blanket fuel assembly, (3) Performing post-irradiation examination of fuel samples that have been irradiated in ampoules in the IR-8 research reactor and conducting loop irradiation testing, and (4) Obtaining final regulatory approvals for insertion of court or a much key intellectual property as we possibly can is critical to the long-term success of our licensing business model, our plan is to fully fund these research and development activities ourselves.
 At the same time, we do not currently plan to fund research, testing and demonstration of our thorium/weapons-grade plutonium disposing fuel, which can only be used in the U.S.-Russia government-to-government weapons-grade plutonium disposition program and has no commercial applications.
 Hence, funding for any future research and development activities on this fuel design would have to be provided by the U.S. government or other stakeholders.